tamagui/tamagui/next.md

   - automatically handles tree shaking process.env for themes

 ---

+- any tamagui component accepts a function callback to handle passing down styles:
+    - <View>{(props, style, state) => {}}</View>
+    - makes for easy interop, where asChild is more opaque
+    - sets disableClassName true

 - we need to beef up tests:
   - native in general